Pediatric Dilated Cardiomyopathy Workup

 Approach Considerations

 Echocardiography and Doppler studies form the basis for the diagnosis of dilated cardiomyopathy (DCM) in most patients.
-Cardiomegaly that is incidentally detected on a chest radiograph or an arrhythmia that is incidentally detected on an electrocardiogram (ECG) may be the basis for initial cardiac referral.
+Cardiomegaly that is incidentally detected on a chest radiograph or an arrhythmia that is incidentally detected on an electrocardiogram (ECG) may be the reason for initial cardiac referral.

 ECG changes are usually nonspecific.
 The main role of ECG is to detect evidence of myocardial ischemia that might point to an anomalous coronary artery as the etiology of the cardiomyopathy.